derickdecesare/chess-reasoner/RL_TRAINING.md

 - **Format**: Model consistently produces valid XML-like structures.
 - **Chess Reasoning**: Moves are significantly better than random, validated by a chess engine or a heuristic score.
 - **Scaling**: Approach remains stable on single-GPU training for model sizes up to ~7B or 14B parameters.

+## NOtes to verify..

+in gpro we sample the same position multiple times and then compare the rewards for each response??